nandikabansal/Intelligent_Document_Recognition-AP_Invoice_Processing/README.md

 🛠 Setup & Installation
 -Setup google cloud workspace.
 Create project and enable OAuth APIs for connection with gmail for personal accounts. refer https://support.google.com/googleapi/answer/6158849?hl=en for details</br>
 -Clone the repository and navigate to it. </br>
--Run the following to install dependencies.
+-Download the OAuth Client JSON file and save it as client_secrets.json in the same directory as final.py -Run the following to install dependencies.
 ```sh
 pip install -r requirements.txt